Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 - Eramosa Engineering Inc.

 - Ainley Group

 Download the 2020 Donor List (PDF, 356 KB)

 - 2.4 billion people lack access to basic sanitation

 - 4.5 billion people live without a household toilet

 - 80% of wastewater flows back into the ecosystem untreated

 - 1,600 children die per day from diseases that are preventable through clean toilets, safe water and good hygiene

 What are we doing?

-On Nov 19th, Hamilton Water is hosting a new World Toilet Day event for local grade 7 students, which will focus on educating them about the importance of proper sanitation through a series of activities and challenges.
+This year, World Toilet Day will be celebrated by students across Hamilton in class and at home.
+Students will take part in educational activities and a challenge leading up to World Toilet Day.
+On November 19th, students will tune in to an online presentation where they will hear from special World Toilet Day guests and even find out if they've won a prize!
 The event provides a direct link to the City of Hamilton’s own efforts to improve wastewater quality and our harbour through the Hamilton’s Clean Harbour Program as well it’s an opportunity for youth to raise funds to support for “Water for People – Canada”, a charity dedicated to water and sanitation initiatives globally.